 When should I see someone about this?

-If there are scaly or rough spots on your skin that don’t seem to heal, it is probably time to see someone.
+If there are scaly areas or rough spots on your skin that don’t seem to heal, it is probably time to see someone.
 Left untreated these lesions can develop into a skin cancer.
-It is also important to note that the presence of these mean that you are likely to eventually develop squamous cell carcinoma.
+It is important to note that the presence of these spots mean that you have an increased likelihood of eventually developing squamous cell carcinoma.

-If you have lesions that don’t seem to heal, call, text us, or make an appointment online today at Golden Coast Dermatology, Skin Cancer, and Vein Center.
+If you have lesions that don’t seem to heal...please call, text us, or make an appointment online today at Golden Coast Dermatology, Skin Cancer, and Vein Center.